Podcast Promotion

 Audience persona example

-Aggregate everything you know about your listener into an audience persona document so you can refer to it when crafting marketing copy.
+Aggregate everything you know about your ideal listener into an audience persona document so you can refer to it when crafting marketing copy.

 Experiment and measure